 WHERE JACK IS NOW

-Jack Matthews spends his time between Fort Worth, Texas and Taos, New Mexico.
-He is a member of Western Writers of America and writes in the contemporary mystery genre set among the Pueblo-Chicanx-Anglo cultures of northern New Mexico.
+Jack Matthews spends his time between Fort Worth, Texas, and Taos, New Mexico.
+He is a member of American Quarter Horse Association and writes in the contemporary mystery genre set among the Pueblo-Hispano-Anglo cultures of northern New Mexico.

 JACK’S EARLIER YEARS

 He taught college history and anthropology for many years at Amarillo College, Texas Christian University, and Cisco College.
 Jack acquired archaeological skills by attending field school at Ghost Ranch, New Mexico, under Texas Tech University anthropology department.
 He applies those skills in writing his novels.